autumn-mck/site-astro/src/content/blog/blog/2024/python-nixos-bodge/index.md

 The NixOS wiki suggests a few solution, the first of which is a script called "[fix-python](https://github.com/GuillaumeDesforges/fix-python/)", which attempts to patch the binary files in the venv to use the correct paths.
 An extremely cool idea!
 Unfortunately after running it, I was still getting the same error.
 The `libstdc++.so.6` file it was failing to fetch is part of one of the packages `fix-python` patches so it should have worked - it's possible it's related to [this issue](https://github.com/GuillaumeDesforges/fix-python/issues/6), however I don't have time to debug (yet), I have a project I need to work on.

-I know the other solutions on the wiki are likely to work, but would take more time for me to learn than I have right now.
+I know the other solutions on the wiki are likely to work, but would take more time for me to learn than I have right now - I need to get working on my project so I have something to demo in a few days!
 So what else do I already know that I can bodge into a working solution?

 ## The bodged way